Singularities and Quinn spectra: Introduction

 \section{Introduction}

 Manifolds with cone-like singularities were introduced by D. Sullivan in \cite{S}.
-The concept was reformulated by Baas in \cite{B1} as manifolds with a higher order (multilevel) decomposition of its boundary.
+The concept was reformulated by Baas in \cite{MR0346824} as manifolds with a higher order (multilevel) decomposition of its boundary.
 Based on this definition a theory of cobordisms with singularities was developed.
 Many interesting homology and cohomology theories were constructed based on this theory.
 For example the Morava $K$-theories, the Johnson--Wilson theories, versions of elliptic cohomology, etc.

 All these theories have played an important role in homotopy theory and algebraic topology during the last 30--40 years.
 However, it is surprising how many results could be obtained by just knowing their existence, not their construction.
-An explicit construction, however, can help in investigating the multiplicative structure of the representing spectra.
+An explicit construction, however, can help in constructing important classes or in investigating the multiplicative structure of the representing spectra.
 Also, in order to obtain further results it seems to be important that the spectra are related to the original geometric category.

-This is the goal with the present paper.
-With a cobordism category of manifolds in mind the theory of ``ads'' of \cite{LM06} is used to construct Quinn-spectra with singularities.
-They come with the usual exact sequences and a Bousfield-Kan spectral sequence for the computation of their coefficients.
+This is the goal of the present paper.
+The theory of `ads' \cite{LM06} is used to construct Quinn-spectra with singularities.
+They are symmetric spectra which come with the expected long exact sequences and a Bousfield-Kan spectral sequence for the computation of their coefficients.
 Moreover, it turns out that these spectra always give strict module spectra over the original Quinn spectra.
-In some cases they even have an explicit $A_\infty$ structure (or sometimes, by a forthcoming paper, an $E_\infty$-structure.)
+In some cases they even have an explicit $A_\infty$ structure or sometimes, as shown in \cite{LM14} an $E_\infty$-structure.
 If the Quinn spectrum is $L$-theory the singularities spectrum seems to provide the natural surgery obstructions for manifolds with singularities.